If you want to explore and be challenged by the day to day problems faced by any business, then this course is for you!

 Students who have a genuine interest in, and enthusiasm for, investigating the world of business and its impact on society in general as well as finding out about the key functions within a business.
 Also if anyone interested in a business related career

-In addition to the general entrance requirements, if you have studied GCSE business you will be expected to have gained a grade B. However, GCSE business studies is not a prerequisite for this course.
+In addition to the general entrance requirements, if you have studied GCSE business you will be expected to have gained a grade B (grade change will be in 2019).
+However, GCSE business studies is not a prerequisite for this course.

 Planning & Financing a Business